HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 	Additionally, the **Society** may affiliate with **Affiliate Club**s, which are organisations who aspire to become **Club Member**s. **Affiliate Club**s follow the same procedures as **Club Members**, but may not vote and are not considered as **Member**s of the **Society**.

 2. A **Club Member** is an organisation which:
+	- is at minimum an unincorporated society, but may be an incorporated society, and
 	- is engaged in the facilitation of the practice of the **HEMA** for its members, and
 	- supports the purposes of the **Society**, and
 	- has been active for more than one year, and